 If you run into a problem, there is a help center that will answer any questions you have.
 I asked a question and had a reply within just a few hours.

 Is Survey Junkie a scam?
 No, it is certainly not a scam; you really can make a little passive income and earn real money online by filling out surveys.
 There are other survey sites out there but Survey Junkie is clean and easy to navigate.
 Earning and redeeming points is easy and straightforward.

 There is a kind of “sweet spot” you want to hit when using Survey Junkie to make extra money.
 Take too few surveys, and they won’t send you the more lucrative ones.
 Do too many, and you are not making enough money to justify the amount of time you’re spending answering surveys, and the site might flag you as someone not providing accurate feedback.

 The sweet spot is to take about half a dozen surveys a day and to spend about an hour doing so.
 If you do that, you can make $5-12 an hour every day.
-Don’t be discouraged if for the first few days you aren’t hitting that mark.
+If first few days you aren’t hitting that mark, don’t be discouraged.
 If you’re consistent, the site will start sending you more and more valuable online surveys.

 You will not get rich taking surveys.
 You’re not going to achieve financial independence doing this, but the site doesn’t claim that it can make you a millionaire.
 Survey Junkie is an excellent way to get your input into the marketplace and make a few bucks in your spare time.
 We say, add to your list of side hustles.